 AKA the day the music begins.
 Glastonbury is about a lot of things.
 Peace, love & harmony, to name but a few.
 You can do all sorts at the festival and can have all sorts of different experiences, meeting people form all walks of life.
-Set & I keep to ourselves and see as much music as possible.
+Ste & I keep to ourselves and see as much music as possible.
 It’s not that the other stuff isn’t fun or interesting, it’s just that the music is why we are there.
 We don’t spend ours honing a spotify playlist to ensure we have a quality itinerary, just to watch a man run naked around a stone circle, or watch a woman on stilts juggle with flame throwers, or listen to a debate.
 We go for the music and try and consume as much of it as possible.
 We did well this year and made sure we started as early as possible.
-This meant the Thursday resulted in some exploring of the site until around 4.30pm when we began to get hungry for live music.
+This meant the Thursday resulted in some exploring of the site until around 4.30pm (including 2 hours stood by the march stall drinking beer) when we began to get hungry for live music.
 We made our way to Strummerville (high on the hills away from the other stages), had a bite to eat and made our way to catch our first band.

 DIN @ Strummerville